Hi! I am an Associate Professor in the CSE department in UC San Diego.

 computational complexity, randomness and pseudo-randomness, algebraic constructions,

 coding theory, additive combinatorics and high-dimensional geometry.
-My research is funded by NSF.
+My research is funded by NSF and a Simons investigator award.

 If you are a student and would like me to write you a recommendation letter, please read this first.